 No need to worry about normal business hours when shopping with this retailer.
 HSN (known to night owls and from-the-couch shoppers as Home Shopping Network) operates a home shopping television network, which reaches some 95 million US homes, and a fast-growing online business HSN.com.
 In general, HSN sells apparel and accessories, jewelry, electronics, housewares, and health, beauty, and fitness products.
 Its Cornerstone Brands business is a catalog and Internet retailer whose titles include Garnet Hill, Ballard Designs, and TravelSmith, among others.
 The segment also operates about 12 retail shops.
-Founded in 1977, HSN appended an "i" (for interactive) to its name following its spin off from IAC/InteractiveCorp.

 The HSN business, which generates more than two-thirds of the company's sales, boasts a flexible business model that enables the retailer to quickly change its merchandise mix to meet customer demand.
 Being able to react quickly allowed the company to weather the recession and remain profitable.